 User stories are slices of an agreement, not the agreement itself.
 They capture deliverable increments but provide no holistic understanding of what you’re building or what you built.
 When organizations treat user stories as the entire agreement rather than fragments of it, coherence collapses.

 Teams implement individual stories without understanding how they relate.
-Authentication gets built in one story, authorization in another, session management in a third.
-Each works in isolation, but together they create three different mental models of identity.
-The payment flow spans fifteen stories across four sprints.
-No one can explain how it works end-to-end because no document describes it end-to-end.
+Related capabilities get built across separate stories with no unifying vision.
+Each works in isolation, but together they create conflicting mental models.
+Flows spanning many stories across multiple sprints become impossible to explain end-to-end because no document describes them end-to-end.
 Each story made sense locally, but globally the system is incoherent.

 Eventually someone proposes a rebuild to “clean up the mess.”
 But the mess wasn’t created by technical limitations.
 It was created by treating slices as the whole, by never establishing the agreement that user stories were supposed to slice.